GhostScript RCE Bypass in ImageMagick: Exploiting Insecure Defaults via PostScript Upload

-One of our clients uses ImageMagick to manage image conversions to create things such as thumbnails for their website.
+One of our clients uses ImageMagick to convert images, creating thumbnails for their website.

 The following payload was used as an image upload across all the upload functions on the dev website: